ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-pivot-chart/index.md

 ## Next Up

-Continue to the next section to learn about the: [Cross Filter API](/integrated-charts-api-cross-filter-chart/).
+Continue to the next section to learn about the: [Chart Toolbar](/integrated-charts-toolbar/).